evisvasiu/iot_coffee_machine/README.md

 ## Prerequisities

-Nodes used in this project and required to be installed are:
+Nodes required to be installed are:
 - node-red-dashboard
 - node-red-contrib-ui-led-fork
 - node-red-contrib-ui-media